EnBW awards contract for hydrogen-ready combined cycle gas turbine plant to international consortium02/06/2022 (Germany)

 EnBW and a consortium consisting of General Electric, SENER and Bonatti signed contracts for the Heilbronn and Altbach/Deizisau sites.

-Pursuing its aim of becoming climate-neutral by 2035, EnBW has launched three major fuel switch projects in the past year to convert existing coal power plant sites in Altbach/Deizisau, Stuttgart-Münster and Heilbronn into natural gas and, from the 2030s, green hydrogen plants.
+Pursuing its aim of becoming climate-neutral by 2035, EnBW has launched three major fuel switch projects in the past year to convert existing coal power plant sites in Altbach/Deizisau, Stuttgart-Münster and Heilbronn (Germany) into natural gas and, from the 2030s, green hydrogen plants.

 This week, EnBW and a consortium consisting of General Electric, SENER and Bonatti signed contracts for the Heilbronn and Altbach/Deizisau sites.